 Because of its multi-functional capabilities, this ingredient is used in a wide range of personal care products such as moisturizer, face cream, shampoo/conditioner, anti-aging treatment, hair dye, sunscreen, cleanser and lipstick.

-years ago.
+The 16th-century British herbalist John Gerard stated that Achilles stopped the bleeding wounds of his soldiers with yarrow in the Trojan War 3,000 years ago.
 Thus, historically, it was called herba militaris, or the military herb.

 In fact, the herb was found on the battlefields right up until the American Civil War.
 So, yarrow’s healing properties were in use from the Trojan to the American Civil Wars.

 For centuries, yarrow has been used for healing wounds.
 And in the 1950s, an alkaloid from the plant was found to help make the blood clot faster.
 Its anti-inflammatory and anti-spasmodic property is azulene, the same volatile oil found in chamomile.The Native American Utes applied dried yarrow to injuries and sores.
 In fact, at least 46 American Indian tribes used yarrow for various purposes.